-- Member States should dispose of adequate high-tech hardware and software for the identification and extraction of e-evidence enabling the Member States' authorities to work and cooperate with comparable e-evidence. - Member States should ensure that their national procedural legislation is flexible enough to facilitate the admissibility of e-evidence, including when obtained from another country, e.g. through MLA requests. - Member States should consider engaging in, and maintaining, a constant dialogue with the private sector and discuss methodologies to ensure that the gathering of e-evidence takes place in a way to allow its admissibility in courts.
+- Member States should dispose of adequate high-tech hardware and software for the identification and extraction of e-evidence enabling the Member States' authorities to work and cooperate with comparable e-evidence. - Member States should ensure that their national procedural legislation is flexible enough to facilitate the admissibility of e-evidence, including when obtained from another country, e.g. through MLA requests. - Member States should consider engaging in, and maintaining, with the possible involvement of Eurojust and the European Judicial Cybercrime network, a constant dialogue with the private sector and discuss methodologies to ensure that the gathering of e-evidence takes place in a way to allow its admissibility in courts. - The EU and its Member States should consider the development of an EU framework establishing the rules on access for law enforcement purposes to data held by Service Providers as a result of the ongoing expert process on access to e-evidence.
+Such a framework should regulate the relations between LEA and ISPs, with clear rules and duties.